Wonder woman, feminist icon or bodacious fantasy figure?

 And with young people flocking to the multiplexes, it's beyond tragic that the worst kind of female objectification is being uploaded into the minds of another generation -- boys AND girls -- with few alternative film characterizations to act as an antidote.

 Sure, every once in a while studios do come up with a winner like "Hidden Figures," the critical and commercial hit about black women mathematicians working for NASA in the 1960s.
-But that film was also notable because it was an outlier -- it once again proved that a film with a great story about real women can draw moviegoers of any age if a studio breaks with the narrow thinking of its business model and invests the money to make that film.
+But that film was also notable because it was an outlier -- it once again proved that a film with a great story about real women can draw moviegoers of any age if a studio breaks with the narrow thinking of its business model and invests the money to make it so.

 Potential abounds.
 Where, for example, is the big-budget biopic about Harriet Tubman, who was not only instrumental in helping slaves escape through the Underground Railroad, but during the Civil War actually led a military expedition that freed more than 700 slaves?
 You think that wouldn't make for good cinema?
-You better believe it.
+You better believe it would.
 And it's time.

 Or how about a summer movie about Julie Krone, the first female jockey to win a Triple Crown race?
 Plenty of action there.
 Or astronaut Sally Ride?
 Or high-powered, World War II spy Vera Atkins.
 Or Hall of Fame basketball player Nancy Lieberman, known as "Lady Magic," in her prime, as good as half the guys in the NBA.